 Spotting between periods can be considered normal when it occurs after gynecological examinations and changes in contraceptives, with there being no need for treatment and does not indicate any health problem.
 In most cases, spotting between periods, also called leak bleeding, is a small bleeding that can occur between menstrual cycles and lasts for about 2 days.

-However, a small bleeding outside of the menstrual period can also be a sign of pregnancy when it appears 2 to 3 days after unprotected intercourse, for example, or it may be a premenopausal symptom when it occurs in women over 40 years of age.
+However, a small bleeding outside of your menstrual period can also be a sign of pregnancy when it appears 2 to 3 days after unprotected intercourse, for example, or it may be a premenopausal symptom when it occurs in women over the age of 40.
 See what bleeding during pregnancy can indicate.

 The main causes of spotting between periods are:

-- Stress, since in these situations there can be some hormonal imbalance, however this can be solved through exercises and aromatherapy, for example;
+- Stress, because in these situations there can be a hormonal imbalance, however this can be solved through exercises and aromatherapy, for example;

-- Change in contraceptive method, being considered a normal cause of spotting between periods and, therefore, it is recommended to wait until the body is habituated.
-If the bleeding continues, it is advised to go to a gynecologist to verify if the bleeding is due to the change in the contraceptive method;
+- Changes in your contraceptive method, being considered a normal cause of spotting between periods and, therefore, it is recommended you wait until the body is used to the new method.
+If the bleeding continues, it is recommended you go to a gynecologist to verify if the bleeding is due to the changes in the contraceptive method;

 - Uterine polyps, which are more common in menopausal women and correspond to excessive growth of cells in the inner wall of the uterus and do not always need treatment, only when malignancy is suspected;

-- Polycystic ovarian syndrome, which is characterized by the presence of various cysts in the ovaries due to a hormonal imbalance and whose treatment must be done according to a gynecologist's recommendation, and generally the use of contraceptives is advised;
+- Polycystic ovarian syndrome, which is characterized by the presence of various cysts in your ovaries due to a hormonal imbalance and whose treatment must be done according to a gynecologist's recommendation, and generally the use of contraceptives is recommended;

 - Thyroid problems, in which there is an imbalance in the production of a series of hormones, which can result in spotting between periods.
 To alleviate symptoms related to thyroid problems it is recommended you increase the consumption of foods with iodine, zinc and selenium to regulate the thyroid;